sabrinapeters/sdrp.old/about.md

 While I love empowering individuals with the freedom that knowledge brings, my first love has always been research.
 Curiosity sparks into a flame of questions that will not be quenched until the answers are found.
 I will sleuth until all the puzzle pieces are found and can be put together.

 They say that those who write must also be readers.
 I am a reader, yes, but a lazy writer, if at all.
 Most of my thoughts are connected to worldview, theology, and why people do, say, and think they way they do, say, and think things.
+I am particularly grieved at injustices and abuse within the universal Church.
 My Master of Divinity may not have placed me in a formal position of church ministry, but the training I received in seminary will always influence my thinking.

 That being said, what I write is not always related to theology & worldview & books.
 Sometimes I think I can write short stories, so I try.
 And sometimes poetry.